rickmugridge/thespian/CommonMockingAntiPatterns.md

 ## 2. Matching of call arguments are insufficient (matcher not composable)

- - See `Mocking with sophisticated argument matching on calls` in the README for an example.
+ - See `Mocking with sophisticated argument matching on calls` in the [ThespianByExample](ThespianByExample.md) for an example.
  - To get around this limitation, it's necessary to either:
    - Not bother matching the argument at all - treat it as an automatic match.
    - Use a complex predicate to match it, which explicitly walks down the structure and checks it